Artillery game

-Artillery games are two or three-player (usually turn-based) video games involving tanks (or simply cannons) trying to destroy each other.
+Artillery games are two- or three-player (usually turn-based) video games involving cannons trying to destroy each other.
 The core mechanics of the gameplay is almost always to aim at the opponent(s) following a ballistic trajectory (in its simplest form, a parabolic curve).
 Artillery games are among the earliest computer games developed; the theme of such games is an extension of the original uses of computer themselves, which were once used to calculate the trajectories of rockets and other related military-based calculations.
 Artillery games have been described as a type of "shooting game", though they are more often classified as a type of strategy video game.

+History

 Early precursors to the modern artillery-type games were text-only games that simulated artillery entirely with input data values.
-One of the earliest known games in the genre is War 3 for two or three players, written in FOCAL Mod V by Mike Forman (date unknown).
-The game was then ported to TSS/8 BASIC IV by M. E. Lyon Jr. in 1972.
-Ported again to HP Time-Shared BASIC by Brian West in 1975.
-And, finally, to a cross-platform subset of Microsoft BASIC by Creative Computing in 1979 for the book More BASIC Computer Games where it appears with multiple names: Artillery-3, Artillery 3, and WAR3.
+One of the earliest known games in the genre is War 3 for two or three players, written in FOCAL Mod V by Mike Forman (date unknown), then ported to TSS/8 BASIC IV by M. E. Lyon Jr. in 1972, HP Time-Shared BASIC by Brian West in 1975, and then to a cross-platform subset of Microsoft BASIC by Creative Computing in 1979 for the book More BASIC Computer Games, where it appears with multiple names: Artillery-3, Artillery 3, and WAR3.
 Another early game is Gunner (1973) by Tom Kloos.
-These early versions of turn-based tank combat games interpreted human-entered data such as the distance between the tanks, the velocity or "power" of the shot fired and the angle of the tanks' turrets.
+These early versions of turn-based tank combat games interpreted human-entered data such as the distance between the tanks, the velocity or "power" of the shot fired, and the angle of the tanks' turrets.

-Emergence of graphical artillery
+Graphical versions

 The Tektronix 4051 BASIC language desktop computer of the mid-1970s had a demo program called Artillery which used a storage-CRT for graphics.
 A similar program appeared on the HP 2647 graphics terminal demo tape in the late 1970s.

+In 1979, Atari, Inc. released Human Cannonball for the Atari Video Computer System.
+It replaces the military theme with a player attempting to launch a performer into a container of water by adjusting the angle and force of the cannon.
+The game is based on an unreleased arcade video game developed at Atari.